 A few weeks ago, I went on a rant about modern day horror films saying how they solely rely on jump scares and gore.
 A tired formula that does more to startle you rather than scare you.
 Don’t breathe however goes a different route in keeping its scares based on tension and twists giving you a thrill ride of emotions.
 The plot is simple and straight to the point, 3 people need to break into a home, find the safe, get the money, and get out.

-The problem is the old blind man played by Stephen Lang is basically Daredevil if he got old and lived alone self-fortified prison.
-Despite being literally the only living person on his entire block, this old man has more security measures than the Pentagon and someone with that many locks on his door must be hiding something dark.
-The group finds a door but gets cut off by the old man who kills Money in front of Rocky and takes his body.
-It is here where the film becomes a cat and mouse maze where two people try to survive a psychotic madman who can’t see.
-The film concludes with Rocky being the sole survivor as she puts down the old man and manages to escape with the cash right before the cops show up.
-Later at the airport, Rocky and her daughter head for California only find out the old man has survived and will recover from his injuries.
+The pace is similar to an old Resident Evil game.
+Rocky and Alex scramble around the house to find anything that will get them out alive.
+Stephen Lang is brilliant in his role as a crazy old man.
+There isn’t a lot of dialogue as the premise is our group must stay quiet in order to stay hidden.
+The film is short but keeps its pace moving swiftly with compelling twists.
 Don’t Breathe is a brutally tense thriller without having to lower itself to gimmicks such as loud noises and torture porn.
 The script does solid enough job knowing that it’s the visuals and the actors’ performances that sell the story.
 This film is exactly what horror fans have been waiting for.
 A fresh chapter in a failing genre that achieves in being simple and intense, but without all the cheesy gimmicks and plot induced stupidity.
 Don’t Breathe is one of the best horror films in the last couple of decades.